Traditional Plant-Based Cooking

 • 100 grams vegan cheese grated, or replace with extra tablespoons of nutritional yeast flakes.
 Or perhaps use some thin sliced tomatoes to cover the sauce.

-• 8 grams parsley fine chopped, or replace with cilantro/coriander, chives
+• 8 grams parsley fine chopped, or replace with coriander or, chives

 Instructions